Asqit/TwoD/README.md

 more to come

 ## how to use
+Its very simple.

+1. clone it or download `TwoD.mjs`
+2. extract/move to desired location
-Its very simple, just use `import { TwoD } from "./location/to/TwoD.mjs"` and thats it.
+3. import TwoD module `import { TwoD } from "./location/to/TwoD.mjs"`
+4. Voila!
+It should be working (to test this out, try `console.log(TwoD.Math.rand(0, 100))` it should return random number from 0 to 100)

 ## What can it do ?